LtbLightning/bdk-flutter/README.md

 ## Building Binary Files

 ```
-Please build your app in an android device or an emulator, after including the dependency in your pubspec.yaml, to build the necessary rust ffi bindings for flutter.
-This will build and configure the necassry files for both Android and iOS.
+Please re-built your app in an android device or an emulator, after including the dependency in your pubspec.yaml, to build the necessary files.
 ```

 ## Sample application